Matthew A. Mensik

 - J.D., University of Washington, 2011, Order of the Barristers, President of Moot Court Honor Board, TYLA National Mock Trial Team

 - B.A., History, Eastern Washington University, 2008 summa cum laude, EWU Mock Trial Team

 Prior to joining the firm as an attorney, Matt was a summer associate with Witherspoon Kelley and a Judicial Extern to Magistrate Judge James P. Hutton, Federal District Court, Eastern District of Washington.
-He also served his country for four years as an infantryman in the United States Marine Corps.
-Matt’s service took him to fifteen countries on four continents.
-As a member of the First Battalion, Eighth Marine Regiment, Matt fought in the Second Battle of Fallujah in November of 2004, and was awarded the Navy and Marine Corps Achievement Medal with combat distinguishing “V” device for heroic and valorous actions during that battle.
+He also served for four years as an infantryman in the United States Marine Corps.
+Matt's service took him to fifteen countries on four continents.
+As a member of the First Battalion, Eighth Marine Regiment, Matt fought in the Second Battle of Fallujah in November of 2004, and was awarded the Navy and Marine Corps Achievement Medal with combat distinguishing "V" device for heroic and valorous actions during the battle.

 - Licensed to practice in Washington